ag1004-dev/distro-seed/Documentation/environment_vars.md

-Every script has access to these core set of environment variables:
+Every script run by distro-seed has access to these core set of environment variables:

 | Variable | Host | Docker | Target | Description |
 | - | - | - | - | - |